Nassor90/Godot-Frame-Accumulation-Compositor/README.md

 If the AccumulationEffect does not appear you may have to restart your engine.

+To disable it I recommend setting the blur_strength to 0 rather than disabling the effect itself to prevent strange accumulation issues when restarting it.

 # Installation

 Add the provided .gd and .glsl files into your project.